The Vanderbilt University Executive and Leadership Team

 The Vanderbilt University has 10 executives leading key functions including information technology, operations, finance, and strategy.

-Driven by a commitment to academic excellence, The Vanderbilt University fosters an immersive living-learning undergraduate experience, offering robust programs across liberal arts, sciences, engineering, and music, shaping future leaders and innovators.
+Driven by academic excellence, The Vanderbilt University provides an immersive living-learning undergraduate experience, fostering innovation in liberal arts, sciences, engineering, music, and education.

 Leadership Roles at The Vanderbilt University